 The Committee notes that the State party report did not provide information on the implementation of the Optional Protocol in all parts of the Kingdom, in particular Aruba and the Netherlands Antilles.
 These concluding observations should be implemented in the whole State party.

+GE..09-42181 (E)

 I. General observations